-In the cast of the Orb the Garrigues-thus named from the kermes oaks, or garrus, which cover their slopes-form the southern edge of a series of limestone plateaux known as causses, from the Latin calx, lime.
-The most southern of these is that of Larzae (2,980 feet), but the most typical is the Causse of Méjean (4,260 feet), a huge mass of limestone 100,000 acres in extent, and bounded on all sides by steep precipices.
-There can be no doubt that these causses were formerly continuous, though separated now by deep canons, which excite the admiration of geologists.
-No running streams are met with on these limestone "tables," the rain disappearing almost immediately beneath the surface.
-The inhabitants carefully collect the rain-water in cisterns; and in summer, when the supply fails them, they are obliged to descend into the canons in search of it.
+"tables," the rain disappearing almost immediately beneath the surface.
+The inhabitants carefully collect the rain-water in eisterns; and in summer, when the supply fails them, they are obliged to descend into the cañons in search of it.
 Springs of sparkling water abound there; and the shrubs and trees which flourish near them contrast most strikingly with the barren rocks around.
 The causses are covered with herbage, and the inhabitants, very few in number, confine themselves to the cultivation of oats, barley, and potatoes.
-The herbage, however, scanty as it is, supports thousands of sheep, which furnish excellent wool, and from whose milk is manufactured the famous cheese known as Roquefort.
-In winter, when these plateaux are covered with snow to the depth of several feet, and most of the inhabitants have deserted them, it is sometimes dangerous to cross them.
+The herbage, however, seanty as it is, supports thousands of sheep, which furnish excellent wool, and from whose milk is manufactured the famous cheese known as Roquefort.
+In admiration of geologists.
+No running streams are met with on these limestone most of the inhabitants have deserted them, it is sometimes dangerous to cross them.